kyrptonaught/scoreboardsuffix/README.md

 `fontPlaceHolder` Can be set in `/setScoreboardSuffix` when referencing a font.

 `font` Is the font to set the placeholder to reference, if you are using a custom namespace in a resource pack, put the font in quotations, for example `"mypack:fontname"`.

+`/scoreboardSuffixForceUpdate` Simply forces the tablist to update, you may need to do this when changing a team's prefix to make it appear in tablist correctly.

 Here are some examples of these commands: